 What is in dog sledding for the dog team?

 People some times ask "what is in it for the dogs?"
-The dogs really do love to run and you can see it in them as soon as you set up.
-The real motivator, however, is the hot dogs.
+The dogs really do love to run and you can see it in them as soon as you get ready to go out.
+Here, Vale and Beaver go airborne in the starting chute of the CAN AM Crown Sled Dog Races in Fort Kent, Maine.

 Dog sled racing is popular in the North Eastern United States.